 Let Greenheart’s naturalists take you on a tour of the forest canopy.
 Learn about the diverse and unique ecosystems, sustainable eco-tourism, tree identification and First Nations’ cultural use of plants.
 Learn how trees are home to a multitude of woodland creatures such as the resident bald eagles, woodpeckers, hummingbirds and owls, and how forest plants are used as traditional medicines and food sources.

-Tour times are generally 11:00 am, 1:30 pm, and 3:00 pm from the TreeWalk entrance.
+There are usually two tours per day at 11:00 am, and 2:00 pm from the TreeWalk entrance.
 However, as times may vary, it is best to check the sign at the Admission Desk for an updated listing of tour times.
 Tours are limited to 20 people and are approximately 45 minutes long.
 There is no extra charge for the drop-in tour.
 Please arrive early to reserve your spot otherwise you may have to wait until the next available tour.
 Group bookings must be made in advance via email@example.com.

 Please note that you are welcome to experience the walkway at your own pace without a naturalist.